Quality vs Quantity

 What does the research say?

-In an effort to answer this question I came across an interesting study done on pottery students where these two approaches were compared.
+I came across an interesting study done on pottery students where these two approaches were compared.

 One group of students were told that for their final grade in the semester, it would be based on the best pot that they could create.
 Just one perfect pot.
 They would be graded on quality.